SystemAnalysisDpt-CMC-MSU/ellipsoids/doc/chap_functions.rst

-	  INTERSECTION_EA - external ellipsoidal approximation of the intersection of two ellipsoids, or ellipsoid and halfspace, or ellipsoid and polytope.
+	  INTERSECTION_EA - external ellipsoidal approximation of the intersection of two ellipsoids, or ellipsoid and halfspace, or ellipsoid and Polyhedron.

 	    outEllArr = INTERSECTION_EA(myEllArr, objArr) Given two ellipsoidal matrixes of equal sizes, myEllArr and objArr = ellArr, or,